-MDH selects HEDIS®2 and state-specific performance measures for the Value-Based Purchasing program.
-Selected measures are calculated and validated per HEDIS volume 2: Technical Specifications for Health Plans or MDH specifications before being calibrated into incentive, neutral, and disincentive ranges.
+MDH selects HEDIS®3 and state-specific performance measures for the Value-Based Purchasing program.
+Selected measures are calculated and validated per HEDIS volume 2: Technical Specifications for Health Plans or MDH specifications before developing incentive, neutral, and disincentive ranges for each measure.
 These ranges are then used to determine if the MCO's quality improvement efforts have successfully resulted in improved health outcomes and if incentives should be awarded.